-The trial is designed in two parts: a completed Part A (n=8), which is an open-label, single-arm, single-dose Phase 1 trial with two dose levels (12 mg, 18 mg) of GH001 being investigated and an ongoing Part B (n=8), which is an open-label, single-arm Phase 2 trial applying our individualized dosing regimen with intra-patient dose escalation with GH001.
-In Part B, patients will receive at least one and up to three doses of GH001 in a single day; the three dose steps applied are 6 mg, 12 mg and 18 mg.
-The administration of a higher dose level will be guided by an evaluation of whether the patient achieves a PE at the previously administered dose.
-Patients of 18 to 64 years of age (inclusive) will be enrolled in the trial.
+The trial was designed in two parts, as depicted below: a Part A (n=8), which was an open-label, single-arm, single-dose Phase 1 trial with two dose levels (12 mg, 18 mg) of GH001 being investigated and a Part B (n=8), which was an open-label, single-arm Phase 2 trial applying our individualized dosing regimen with intra-patient dose escalation with GH001.
+In Part B, patients received at least one and up to three doses of GH001 in a single day; the three dose steps applied were 6 mg, 12 mg and 18 mg.
+The administration of a higher dose level was guided by an evaluation of whether the patient achieved a PE at the previously administered dose.
+Patients of 18 to 64 years of age (inclusive) were enrolled in the trial.

-The primary endpoint of the Phase 1 Part A is to assess the safety and tolerability of single dosing of GH001 in patients with TRD.
-The primary endpoint of the Phase 2 Part B is to assess the effects on the severity of depression, as assessed by the proportion of patients in remission on day seven after dosing, defined as a MADRS total score of less than or equal to 10.
+The primary endpoint of the Phase 1 Part A was to assess the safety and tolerability of single dosing of GH001 in patients with TRD.
+The primary endpoint of the Phase 2 Part B was to assess the effects on the severity of depression, as assessed by the proportion of patients in remission on day seven after dosing, defined as a MADRS total score of less than or equal to 10.
 The MADRS is a widely accepted scale for depression that ranges from zero to 60 that has been used as a primary endpoint in pivotal trials of other depression treatments.
-Participants are monitored on the dosing day, with additional follow-up visits on day one and day seven after dosing.
+Participants were monitored on the dosing day, with additional follow-up visits on day one and day seven after dosing.
 An SSG, which included external experts, was established to evaluate the safety and efficacy data from all patients after completion of each dose level of Part A and after the completion of Part B.